MimmyJau/mimmyjau.github.io/src/pages/posts/rust-ownership-borrowing-cheatsheet.md

 ### Unsafe Program: Not Enough Permissions on Function Parameters

-**Situation**: Function receives an immutable reference (as an argument) and then wants to mutate the data.
+**Situation**: Function receives an immutable reference (as an argument) and then attempts to mutate the data.

 **Code Example**:
 ```rust